TheRealBenForce/cissp-mnemonics/readme.md

 * Bell LaPadula and Biba -  Since Biba has an "I" I it, it is integrity.
 The two are opposite so Bell is confidentiality.
 For some something confidential you don't want a subject reading up above their security.
 So Bell has a no read up property.

 # Domain 4: Communications & Network Security
+## DES Modes of Operation
+Most important thing here is remember strength from weakest to strongest.
+No clear mneumonic to do this, except remember the first and the last.
+The center 3 are alphabetical by name and/or abbreviation.
+1. ECB - Electronic Code Block (also the only one that doesn't support an initialization vector)
+2. CBC - Cipher Block Chaining
+3. CFB - Cipher Feedback
+4. OFB - Output Feedback Mode
+5. CTR - Counter

 ## Cloud Computing Operating Model
 IaaS, PaaS, SaaS - [Remember Pizza as a Service](https://medium.com/@pkerrison/pizza-as-a-service-2-0-5085cd4c365e)